jmichalicek/ecscmd/README.md

 * https://github.com/nathanpeck/awesome-ecs Amazon's Nathan Peck also maintains a list of ECS tools, including things similar to this which may fit your specific needs better

 ## TODO:
-* run tasks
+* run tasks - wait for task to complete, etc.
+* Nicer, easier to read output + json output like now, but not via logger.
+Possibly a couple levels of output or way to configure what values to output for easy piping into other commands
+* Pass properly typed data instead of map[string]interface{} created from Koanf around
+* Look up task def from AWS and dump the json for containers as a template
+* Consider going to just entire task def as json template?
+* `--dry-run` flag which just shows the json request which would be sent to AWS for register task def and service create/update
+* Look up current service and use as base for configs to reduce config params which must be kept in sync locally with what is desired on remote.
+Do same for task defs if possible.
+* Support multiple configs `--config=file1.toml --config=file2.toml` where later configs override/add to earlier parsed configs
+* Support `[default]` section in config files
 * Support CODE_DEPLOY controller and external controller/task sets for ECS services
-* more command line params supported for register task definition
+* more command line params supported for register task definition - particularly template variables
 * support passing aws auth info and aws profile on command line
 * Flatten configs/names.
 Instead of `taskDefinition.name` and `service.name`, just `name` which could be `service-name` or `account-service-name` or `taskdef-foo`, etc. however users need which will simplify and flatten configs.
 * Consider loading template vars at top of namespace - right now they have an ugly nested `taskDefinition.name.templateVars.VarName` for the full environment variable.
 Gross.
-Perhaps the in config nested ones can override a top level defaults.
+Perhaps the in config nested ones can override a top level defaults. <- currently not likely to do this
 * Namespace environment vars used for template vars so no accidents happen?  `ECSCMD_DjangoSettingsModule`?
 If so, keep literal or do some automatic conversion from camel cased to upper snake case?
 * Clean up code for config and command line parsing
-* Pass properly typed data instead of map[string]interface{} created from Koanf around
 * Replace Cobra with something which allows for nil/unset values from the command line to better distinguish between "not specified" and "specified as the zero value" and provide more accurate generated help.